projectcalico/calico/getting-started/windows-calico/demo.md

 >[!Note]
 >The pwsh and porter pod manifests below use images based on mcr.microsoft.com/windows/servercore:1809.
 If you are using a more recent Windows Server version, update the manifests to use a servercore image that matches your Windows Server version.

-### create the policy-demo-windows.yaml using your favorite editor on Windows
+### Create the policy-demo-windows.yaml using your favorite editor on Windows

 ```yaml